lsst-sitcom/sitcomtn-037/index.rst

 Because much of the required values when dealing with images are calculated by the rapid analysis framework, which utilizes pipe tasks, observers nor in-kind contributors can be expected to deliver code.
 The most obvious training regarding dealing with rapid analysis data is the querying of the database.
-However, so long as the implementation is built around an efd-client type tool, or even standard SQL queries, then no formal training is required.
+However, we expect the implementation is built around the EFD Client or analogous using SQL-like syntax, then no formal training is required.

 In similar vein is the usage of the CVT.
 This is not sufficiently complex to require special bootcamps.